HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/implementsaml_portal.md

 ### IdP-initiated SSO

 To access a protected resource on the SP, the user must first authenticate with the IdP.
-The IdP then redirects the user to the SP, including a **SAMLResponse** with the user’s authentication information.
+The IdP then redirects the user to the SP, including a SAML Response with the user’s authentication information.

-Because the SP trusts the IdP, it can validate the **SAMLResponse** and create an authenticated session without requiring additional credentials.
+Because the SP trusts the IdP, it can validate the SAML Response and create an authenticated session without requiring additional credentials.

 The IdP can also send the user directly to the SP without requiring a manual choice in these cases: